Smart Water Meters Trial

 What's the latest

-This trial provides interested households with the ability to log in to an online dashboard, check how much water they’re using over a range of time periods, and compare their usage with anonymous properties in their neighbourhood.
+This trial aims to provide interested households with the ability to log in to an online dashboard, check how much water they’re using over a range of time periods, and compare their usage with anonymous properties in their neighbourhood.
 The dashboard also includes water saving tips for households that are keen to try using less water compared to a previous month.

 This programme is entirely voluntary and there is no requirement for residents to participate.
 Phase two of the trial is an additional service for households who wish to understand and learn more about their household water usage.